peikai-tan/fallsafe/pythonFiles/README.md

 - Start the recording by clicking on the joystick.
 (LED grid should turn red)
 - Proceed to do the activity
 - End the recording by clicking on the joystick.
 (LED grid will be blank)
+- Program will restart to allow you to start a new track
+- Select "e" to exit
 - Add and commit the auto generated file that is placed in the dataFiles folder

 ## Deletion